Uniformization of semistable bundles on elliptic curves: Introduction

 Our arguments also apply to an easier situation to give a similar uniformization of $G/G$ in terms of (open subsets of) adjoint quotients of reductive Lie algebras.
-In this case, the role of $L_{hol}G$ with twisted conjugation is replaced by the affine space of connections on a circle with gauge transformation.
+In this case, the role of $L_{hol}G$ with the action of twisted conjugation is replaced by the affine space of connections on a circle with the action of gauge transformation.